CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Experiments

+This aligns with research on BoN sampling~\citep{chow2024inferenceawarefinetuning} that identifies an inflection point where performance typically deteriorates beyond certain N thresholds due to increased base policy stochasticity and verifier misalignment.
+CodePMP-initialized models demonstrate greater stability at higher N values, suggesting improved alignment with true reward signals and enhanced robustness to noise amplification inherent in large-N sampling.

-For logical reasoning, the performance gap between CodePMP and non-PMP models is smaller, as $N$ is limited to 4, while in mathematical reasoning, $N$ reaches 256.
-This suggests that increasing $N$ further in logical reasoning could amplify the advantages of CodePMP in future evaluations.
+For logical reasoning, the performance gap appears smaller as testing was limited to N=4, while mathematical reasoning extended to N=256, suggesting potential for amplified advantages in logical reasoning with increased N values.